ryanrocks462/Gx2-Kernel-4-CatR/README.md

 Credits to matthew for porting, thx bb <3

-# Requiremnts
+# Requirements
-A Cat-R or Cat-dev with System meu version 5.5.1 installed from WiiU-Menu-changer or with the Latest Dev Firmware image .ddi from Cafe SDK 2.13.03
+A Cat-R or Cat-Dev with System menu version 5.5.1 installed from WiiU-Menu-changer or with the Latest Dev Firmware image .ddi from Cafe SDK 2.13.03